 Read our blog – ‘Serverless Databases- Future of Event Driven Architecture‘ for understanding the details of this technology.

 Serverless Authentication & Authorization

 #1.
 Auth0: This is known for solving the most complex identity use cases with an extensible and easy to integrate platform.
 This offers adaptive multi-layer security with high availability and resilience.

 #2.
 Amazon Cognito: This lets you add user sign-in/sign-up and access control to your web and mobile apps quickly and easily.
 This can scale up to millions of users.
 It also supports sign-in with social identity providers like Facebook, Twitter, Google, etc.

 #3.
-DailyCred: This is an all-in-one platform which provides registration, social registration, resetting passwords, monitoring events, banning users, deleting or creating accounts and logging in as well.
+DailyCred: An all-in-one platform which provides registration, social registration, resetting passwords, monitoring events, banning users, deleting or creating accounts and logging in as well.
 It has the special facility of Single-Sign-On (SSO) which lets users move between websites, apps, etc.